Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/npc-show-new-info.md

 ## Postcondition

-The sprite signaling if he has something new to say is visible or not based on the data in tha backend.
+The sprite signaling if he has something new to say is visible or not based on the data in the backend.

 ## Typical procedure